-It is my great pleasure to welcome you to the Department of International History Blog.
-This Blog provides an excellent platform on which the Department can convey to a wide audience who it combines historical analysis and attention to contemporary world affairs.
-It provides LSE students and staff from a range of disciplinary backgrounds with an opportunity to engage with a broader audience and to showcase current work.
+It is our great pleasure to welcome you to the Department of International History Blog.
+This Blog provides an open platform which the Department can engage a wide audience on broad themes within the realm of international history.
+By combining historical analysis and attention to contemporary global affairs, we hope to flesh out the continuities and complexities that continue to shape the world around us.
+It provides scholars at many levels, from a range of disciplinary backgrounds, with an opportunity to engage with a broader audience and to showcase current work.

 I hope readers find the Blog useful and enlightening, and that they also will contribute to the discussions and analyses that it hopes to generate.